dftbplus/recipes/docs/transport/carbon2d-trans.rst

-you will always get step-like transmission for a 1D system, in the SCC calculation a poor definition of the boundary conditions, of the bulk contact properties or of the additional ``GreensFunction`` and ``Poisson`` blocks may induce numerical artifacts and scattering barriers which should not be there.
+you will always get step-like transmission for a 1D system, in the SCC calculation a poor definition of the boundary conditions, of the bulk contact properties or of the additional ``GreensFunction`` and ``Poisson`` blocks may induce numerical artefacts and scattering barriers which should not be there.
 As a result, the transmission will not appear step-like but rather visibly smoothed out.